PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Experiments

 \section{Numerical Experiments}

 The optimal control problems \eqref{AdvDiff} and \eqref{AdvDiff_Linear} require inputs in terms of the desired state $\widehat \rho$, the PDE source term $f$, and the external potential $V_{\text{ext}}$, alongside initial and final time conditions for $\rho$ and $\adj$, respectively.
-These are stated for the individual examples below.
+Additionally, an initial guess for the control $\vec{w}$ is needed when using the fixed-point method.
+These are given for each of the examples below.
 We also require an interaction kernel, which here we fix as

+We note that quality of our results is robust with respect to the precise choice of the interaction kernel; the example here is chosen for illustration.
 Interest lies in how the solution to the optimization problems changes upon varying the interaction strength, $\kappa$.
 Here we consider three representative values: $\kappa = 0$ (no interaction), $\kappa = -1$ (attraction), and $\kappa = 1$ (repulsion).

-As a baseline, we solve the forward PDE using $\vec{w}=\vec{0}$.
+As a baseline for the cost, we solve the forward PDE using $\vec{w}=\vec{0}$.
 We evaluate the associated cost functional $\mathcal{J}$, the value of which is denoted by $\mathcal{J}_{uc}$.
 We then expect that applying the optimization method lowers the value of the cost functional, which we then aim to minimize by optimizing $\vec{w}$, resulting in a cost $\mathcal{J}_c$.
-This cost depends on the value of the regularization parameter $\beta$ and it is expected that the optimal amount of control applied will increase with decreasing $\beta$.
-For the initial guess for the control in the optimization algorithm, we take $\vec{w} = \vec{0}$, corresponding to the reference system.
+This cost depends on the value of the regularization parameter $\beta$ and it is expected that the norm of the optimal control applied will increase with decreasing $\beta$.
+When an initial guess for the control is required, i.e., in the fixed-point method, we take $\vec{w} = \vec{0}$, corresponding to the reference system.
+The Newton--Krylov solver requires an initial guess for the state and adjoint variables at all times.
+In the examples below, it suffices to choose the initial and final time conditions for the state and adjoint, respectively, as an initial guess at all time points.

-In the following examples, the domain considered is $\Omega \times (0,T) = (-1,1)^d \times (0,1)$.
-The number of spatial points is $N=30$ in one-dimensional examples, $N_1 = N_2 = 30$ in two-dimensional examples, and the number of time points is $n=20$, unless stated otherwise.
-The tolerances in the ODE and optimization solvers are set to $10^{-8}$ and $10^{-4}$, respectively.
-As noted above, the mixing parameter $\lambda$ is $0.01$, unless stated otherwise.
+In the following examples, the domain considered is $\Omega \times (0,T) = (-1,1)^d \times (0,1)$; our results are robust to changes in the domain.
+The numbers of spatial (Chebyshev) points are $N_1 = N_2 = 20$ for the two-dimensional examples, and $N_1 = N_2 = N_3 = 20$ for the three dimensional example.
+The number of time points is $n=11$, unless stated otherwise.
+The absolute and relative tolerances of the ODE solver ({\scshape matlab}'s \texttt{ode15s}~\cite{SEK99}) for the forward problems are set to $10^{-9}$.
+The tolerance for the Newton--Krylov and fixed-point solvers are $10^{-16}$ and $10^{-4}$, respectively.
+The mixing parameter $\lambda$ for each iteration of the fixed-point method is determined using Algorithm~\ref{alg:armijowolfe}, with $\delta = 0.3$ and $\sigma = 0.5$.